GeneralPeaceful/UnicornAttractor/README.md

 ## Credits

 Credit to [OpenClipart Vectors](https://pixabay.com/users/openclipart-vectors-30363/) for the Unicorn svg I am using for a logo.

+All rights and credit to [Wallpaperplay](https://wallpaperplay.com/) for the background image I am using.

 Much of the functionality and style ideas came from [Huckcity's Unicorn Attractor](https://milestone-project-five.herokuapp.com/) site.
 I felt that the UX was brilliant and strived to build something similar, without directly copying it.